mcu-debug/debug-tracker-client/README.md

 7. In this new "[Extension Development Host]" window, open any directory with a program available to debug
 8. Start a debug session in the "[Extension Development Host]".
 Observe the tracking information in the Console of the "debug-tracker-client" VSCode Window

 You may see extra interesting events that you normally do not see via the vscode APIs -- not that easily anyways.
+This example is setup to activate on any debug session starting and this in turn will activate the tracker extension.
+It is possible that we can miss the beginning of the debug-initialization.
+Please report that issue if you notice it.